 Catholic Campus Ministry Association

 Cincinnati, Ohio 45215

 Renewal of Certification

-Attention Campus Ministers Certified in 2006!
+Attention Campus Ministers Certified or Renewed in 2007!

 with any questions.